Etimo/photo-garden/README.md

 - Create the database by running the Task `Migrate local database`
 - Run all apps by selecting the debug configuration called `All`.
 With this setups it is also possible to set break points and easily debug the code.
+- Start FE by run `yarn start:dev` in the web-frontend folder

 ### Windows 10